abrinckm/TE-Performer-App/README.md

 4. Proceed to run any tests described below.

 ## API Authentication
 The API is not accessible unless you authenticate prior to making requests.
-To successfully authenticate place your Performer username and password that was provided to you in a file called `creds.txt` in the root of project.
-Your username must be placed on the first line and your password must be placed on the second line.
+To successfully authenticate, first create a local settings file in the config directory for the environment you wish to run (e.g. config/local-dev.json).
+Next, place your Performer username and password that was provided to you in the local settings file (e.g. {"user":"<username>", "pass":"<password>"} ).
 You may receive a `401` error response if this step is not performed.

 ## Running the Tests
 To run unit tests for all API endpoints on dev-www.createbetterreasoning.com: \